• facebook

 Read time 6 minutes

-One video file exists in various resolutions and formats.
-If your media player cannot handle a high-resolution video, consider lowering the resolution and attempting to play the video once more.
+A single video file is available in several resolutions and formats.
+But if the media player is unable to play a high-resolution video, then you should reduce the resolution and try to run the video again.

 Method 3.
 Change the media player